 Remember, exercises like these will help you strengthen your ab muscles and improve your posture.
 But according to Mayo Clinic, there’s no such thing as “spot reducing” fat in specific parts of your body.

-That means you won’t get six-pack abs even if you do hundreds of repetitions.
+That means you might not get six-pack abs even if you do hundreds of repetitions.
 Instead, work on reducing overall body fat by taking in fewer calories and sticking to a consistent exercise plan.